Avngarde/Avngarde/README.md

 ### <p>Hey there, Im Kamil 👋</p>
 <p>
+  I'm a young passionate software developer with a head full of ideas.<br>
-  Currently a .NET Developer at EIB S.A.<br>
+  Icurrently work as a Junior .NET Developer at EIB S.A.
   <br>
   <br>
   <b>Languages:</b>